honestypugh2/foundry-grant-eo-validation-demo/README.md

 - Visual Studio Code (recommended)
 - Git

+> **💻 Development Note**: This project was developed and tested in a **WSL2 Ubuntu environment**.
+While it should work on native Linux, macOS, and Windows (with appropriate shell adjustments), WSL2 Ubuntu is the validated development environment.

 ### Knowledge & Skills
 - Basic understanding of Azure services
 - Python programming